MorimaruKida/MorimaruKida.github.io/index.md

 ***
 _16 September 2022_
 ## ![Nissei](/assets/img/hd_logo01.jpg) Grant proposal accepted
 A grant proposal was accepted!
-This is a one-year grant for young researchers working on environmental sceince by Nippon Life Insurance Foundation.
+This is a one-year grant for young researchers working on environmental science by Nippon Life Insurance Foundation.
 I'll work on SOC stabilization mechanisms in mangrove soils on Ishigaki Island.

 ***
 _25 May 2022_